What To Expect In A First Counseling Session

 Researchers have concluded that online therapy can be as effective as seeing someone in-person.
 While online treatment is not appropriate for every mental health condition, it has been found effective for treating depression, anxiety, phobias, post-traumatic stress disorder, panic disorder, and many other conditions.

 If you are nervous about talking to a counselor, online therapy might help you feel more comfortable.
-In addition, with online therapy, it is much easier to seek counseling at times that works best for you.
+In addition, with online therapy, it is much easier to seek counseling at times that work best for you.
 Online therapy platforms allow for connecting with a counselor through chat sessions, text messaging, video calls, and by phone.
 You can find out more about online therapy options by following this link.

 Takeaway